 The death of a loved one can be a traumatic experience.
 In many cases, when the death has been due to an unnatural cause, the pain is deeper.
 Just see how hard it is to forget someone you loved deeply even in the event of a breakup or divorce.
 In the case of the death of a spouse, it’s a lot harder.

 In such a scenario, small triggers can bring back painful memories.
 Be mindful of this to be able to understand the behavior of a widower and empathize with him.
-If you are dating a widower, don’t feel offended if you are at the receiving end of a few emotional reactions to tiny triggers.
+When dating a widower, don’t feel offended if you are at the receiving end of a few emotional reactions to tiny triggers.
 These aren’t essentially red flags signaling you to stop.
 It’s just an outpouring of grief that will settle down over time, or at least become more manageable.